|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Sole survivor F/Sgt Gardiner suffered a broken leg in the crash.
 Afterwards, Gardiner was found by Allied forces and a radio message to send an aircraft for his medical evacuation (medivac) from Pusupa village (Persupia village).

-On December 26, 1944 the rescue aircraft Auster A11-16 piloted by F/O James A. Russell landed at Pusupa village but suffered a damaged propeller during the landing.
+On December 26, 1944 the rescue aircraft Auster A11-16 piloted by F/O James A. Russell landed at Pusupa village but suffered a propeller damage from the landing.
 Afterwards, a replacement propeller was air dropped in a storepedo but was damaged when it hit the ground.

 That afternoon, CA-8 Wirraway A20-274 air dropped a storepedo with a replacement propeller inside.
 Afterwards, the storepedo was retrieved but it had broken when it impacted the ground and another radio message was sent to request another air drop.